Transparency

 The model

-- Anthropic Claude is the underlying frontier model (model id is visible in the per-response "Source" panel inside the chat).
+- Anthropic Claude is the underlying frontier model (the model id is visible in the per-response "Source" panel inside the chat).

 - Prompts are tier- and jurisdiction-specific; the static portion is cached at the provider layer to reduce cost on repeat queries.